ChrisCottier/tandem/README.md

 React seemed like a natural choice for this kind of application for two primary reasons:

-1. The quiz pages will likely be identical except for input, so writing component that can take similar inputs and display them in an identical fashion seemed like a useful and flexible tact.
+1. The quiz pages will likely be identical for the question input, so writing a component that can take similar inputs and display them in the same manner seemed appropriate.
 2. React Hooks, in this case useState and useEffect, supply the state management necessary to progress through and display results of a trivia quiz.